Insulation Grant Criteria

-External Wall Insulation is typically installed in properties that have solid walls or those that are System Built.
+External and Internal Wall Insulation are typically installed in properties that have solid walls or those that are System Built.
 In other words, they do not have a cavity that can be insulated.
-It is possible to have External Wall Insulation in a cavity wall property if it is not possible or practical to install Cavity Wall Insulation.
-See our External Wall Insulation page for details.
+It may be possible to have External Wall or Internal Wall Insulation in a cavity wall property if it is not possible or practical to install Cavity Wall Insulation.
+See our External Wall Insulation and Internal Wall Insulation pages for details.

 What if you don't qualify?

-If you do not qualify for a Cavity Wall, Loft or Room in Roof Insulation grant, EnergyLink can still arrange for you to receive a free, no-obligation survey and quote from an approved local installer.
+If you do not qualify for a Cavity Wall, Loft, Internal Wall or Room in Roof Insulation grant, EnergyLink can still arrange for you to receive a free, no-obligation survey and quote from an approved local installer.
 A grant of up to 25% can also be claimed towards the cost of External Wall Insulation.